owenmccadden/plaid-auth-aws-react/README.md

 # Plaid Auth Flow with AWS and React

 This repo is to try a proof of concept of abstracting api calls to the Plaid api out to a serverless backend hosted on AWS.
-The react front-end simply has a couple of buttons for hitting the API endpoints and triggering the Plaid Auth Flow.
+The react front-end simply has a couple of buttons for hitting the API endpoints and triggering the Plaid Auth Flow for a Plaid sandbox account.
 I used this tutorial for reference: https://medium.com/@rdavidscott1/integrating-plaid-into-a-serverless-react-app-a8094c74425.

+The site is live here: https://plaid-auth-aws-react.vercel.app/.
+Right now the button that works is the "Get Link Token" button.
+This will hit a custom endpoint calling a lambda function to hit the Plaid API, create the link token, return the link token to the client, and kick off the Plaid Auth Flow.

 ## Plaid Auth Flow